Direct Connect#

 To open a virtual interface page, go to Interconnect Direct Connects Virtual Interfaces.
 Find the desired virtual interface in the resource table and click on its ID.

-Location – The physical site hosting the connection or LAG to which the virtual interface is attached.
+• location – the physical site hosting the connection or LAG to which the virtual interface is attached;

-Cloud IP – IP address of the connection endpoint on the cloud side.
+• IP address of the connection endpoint on the cloud side.

-Deleting a virtual interface.
+Here you can delete a virtual interface.

-The tab displays the tags assigned to the virtual interface.
+The Tags tab displays the tags assigned to the virtual interface.
 You can add tags, edit keys and values, and delete tags.
 Learn more about using tags.